aliees/ai-api-tester/PROJECT_DOCUMENTATION.md

 The backend is a **Node.js** application using the **Express** framework.
 It serves as a bridge between the frontend and the AI microservice, and is responsible for executing the test cases.

 *   **`server.js`**: The entry point of the backend application.
 It defines the following API endpoints:
+    *   `POST /api/auth/register`: Registers a new user and organization.
+    *   `POST /api/auth/login`: Logs in a user and returns a JWT.
+    *   `POST /api/test-suites`: Creates a new test suite.
+    *   `GET /api/test-suites`: Retrieves all test suites for the user's organization.
+    *   `GET /api/test-suites/:id`: Retrieves a single test suite.
+    *   `PUT /api/test-suites/:id`: Updates a test suite.
+    *   `DELETE /api/test-suites/:id`: Deletes a test suite.
     *   `POST /generate-tests`: Receives API details from the frontend, forwards them to the AI microservice to generate test cases, and then returns the test cases to the frontend.
     *   `POST /run-tests`: Receives a list of test cases from the frontend, executes each one against the target API, and returns the results.